WebstaurantStore / Food Service Resources / Safety & Sanitation / Fire Extinguisher Types

 • Both extinguishers can combat class C fires.

-What is in a Fire Extinguisher?
+What Is in a Fire Extinguisher?

 Different fire extinguisher types may have some design variations, but they generally feature the same components and operate in similar fashion.